Reception New Starter Information September 2022

 School Meals form

-For any other information such as after school club and term dates please check the school website
+For any other information such as term dates please check the school website

 All children will start school on a part time basis.
 This allows staff to get to know each child personally and for children to ease gently into school life.
 Below are the planned start dates and times for your child: